🍂 Harvest big savings - Get up to 60% off on your first year with Paymo!

 In the example below, I’ve assigned a 24-hour budget to the “Project team meeting task.”
 In the first two days (March 13-14), 16 hours have been spent on the task.
 Therefore, we can assume the work on that task is on track.
 When the time budget expires, it will be highlighted on the task’s bar so you can adjust the plan accordingly.

-Where did it all begin – a brief history
+Where it all began (A brief history)

 Karol Adamiecki invented a diagram in the mid-1890s that he later called a “harmonogram” (similar to the actual Gantt Chart).
 Adamiecki published his works in Polish and Russian, less well-known in the English-speaking world.
 This limited both its adoption and recognition of his authorship.